Beto18v/pianio/README.md

 This repository is split into:

-- `pianoflow-front`: this Angular application
+- `pianio-front`: this Angular application
-- `pianoflow-planning`: roadmap, architecture notes, and phase checklists
+- `pianio-planning`: roadmap, architecture notes, and phase checklists

 ---